SPREP/mhews/README.md

     - components: Contains the UI components used by the pages.
 - public: Image files and sound files to be rendered by the clients.
 - private: Files in this directory are not exposed to the clients.
+- locales: Dictionary files.
+One for each language to be supported.

 ## Development
 Please feel free to fork the repository and create your own app.